GEKimLaw/gekimlaw.github.io/_pages/ourteam.md

       and Lyzette.
 She lives in Fairfax County with her husband and three children.
 Neera has focused her advocacy on helping families navigate the 504 and IEP rooms and feels every student deserves to have a solid plan for their education and their future."
-      text2: Contact us today to schedule an initial consultation regarding your child's case.
+      text2: Contact us today to schedule an initial consultation with Neera regarding your child's case.
       image: "/assets/images/neera.jpg"
       button:
         name: "Contact Neera"